haysjohnson/Learn-SQL/README.md

+See below for the initial project/challenge description.
+My completed solutions are located in 'my solutions' folder

 # Learn SQL
 If you haven't already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.